papiodesu/leptos_book/src/appendix_reactive_graph.md

 The reactive primitives you use are divided into three sets:

-- **Signals** ("ReadSignal」/「WriteSignal」, 「RwSignal」, 「Resource」, 「Trigger") Values you can actively change to trigger reactive updates.
+- **Signals** ("ReadSignal"/"WriteSignal", "RwSignal", "Resource", "Trigger") Values you can actively change to trigger reactive updates.
 - **Computations** ("Memo") Values that depend on signals (or other computations) and derive a new reactive value through some pure computation.
 - **Effects** Observers that listen to changes in some signals or computations and run a function, causing some side effect.